-The SA2 Exam results have been released and your child has not performed as well as you had hoped he or she would.
+The SA2 exam results have been released and your child has not performed as well as you had hoped he or she would.
 This has to be one of the bigger, if not the biggest, points of concern for every parent.

 Instead of adding stress to your child and yourself, here’s what you can do during this term break to make sure your child does better next year.

-Bridging the foundational gap
+Bridge the foundational gap

 Having a strong foundation in the subjects that your child is taking will not only help him or her master answering techniques more efficiently, but also plays a huge role towards your child’s academic success in the long-run.

 Take time to sit down with your child to identify the areas he or she might need some help with in the various subjects he or she is taking.
 Recognising these problems early will help you decide on the next steps to help your child understand his or her subjects better.

-Be sure to give your child lots of verbal encouragement as well!
+Be sure to give your child lots of verbal encouragement as well.
 Knowing you are working together will definitely help your child’s confidence and build a positive mindset towards the need for improvement.

-Making revision a habit
+Make revision a habit

 However, it is crucial to note that reference alone is not enough, your child needs to have proper recollection and application of information to fare well in his or her exams.

 As part of your child’s revision, don’t forget to look over his or her exam papers again closely.
 Help your child understand why they might have made the mistakes they did and give him or her helpful tips on how to avoid these errors during the next exam.

-Of course, it’s important to give your child some time to relax and unwind during this term break, so don’t pile on too much work or your child may end up even more unwilling to touch any books this holiday!
+But remember, don’t pile on too much work or your child may end up even more unwilling to touch any books this holiday!